European Wax Center Privacy Settlement (Closed)

 Plaintiffs frame this as a wiretapping problem under the federal Electronic Communications Privacy Act, the Florida Security of Communications Act, and the California Invasion of Privacy Act, plus a common-law invasion-of-privacy claim.
 The legal theory is that interactions on a beauty and personal-care booking site are sensitive enough that bolting third-party trackers on top of them, without clear consent, is the digital equivalent of letting an outside party tap the line.
 The settlement does not establish liability — the company denies the allegations — but it offers class members a streamlined cash benefit instead of years of contested litigation.

-Who Is Included in the Settlement?
+Who Was Included in the Settlement?

-The settlement class is defined as all U.S. residents who visited www.waxcenter.com, including, but not limited to, those who booked an appointment on www.waxcenter.com, at any time from June 30, 2023 through April 2, 2026.
+The settlement class was defined as all U.S. residents who visited www.waxcenter.com, including, but not limited to, those who booked an appointment on www.waxcenter.com, at any time from June 30, 2023 through April 2, 2026.

 • Any judge or magistrate presiding over the action and members of their families.